 1965 Trivia, History and Fun Facts

-• World Changing Event: Dr. Martin Luther King Jr. lead a civil rights march in Alabama from Selma to Montgomery.
+• World-Changing Event: Dr. Martin Luther King Jr. led a civil rights march in Alabama from Selma to Montgomery.

 • The Top Song was (I Can’t Get No) Satisfaction by The Rolling Stones

 • The lyrics from The Byrds’ 1965 song Turn!
 Turn!
-Turn! are taken almost verbatim from the book of Ecclesiastes, in the King James Bible.
+Turn! is taken almost verbatim from the book of Ecclesiastes in the King James Bible.

 • The Motor Vehicle Air Pollution Control Act set the first federal automobile emission standards.

-• In St. Louis, Missouri, the 630-foot-tall parabolic steel Gateway Arch is completed
+• The 630-foot-tall parabolic steel Gateway Arch was completed in St. Louis, Missouri.

 • Price of a gallon of gas in 1965: 30 cents

-Mueller’s Macaroni: 43 cents for 2 one-pound packs
+Mueller’s Macaroni: 43 cents for two one-pound packs

 • 1 ounce of gold value: $35.50